odino/odino.github.com/source/_posts/2012-07-26-bootstrap-of-a-travis-ci-test-machine.markdown

-but you'll need a working instance of OrientDB, with predefined admin credentials (`admin`/`admin`) listening to port `:2480`.
+but you'll need a working instance of OrientDB, with predefined admin credentials (`admin`/`admin`) listening on port `:2480`.

-So our challenge was to use Travis being able to trigger also the integration tests.
+So our challenge was to use Travis and being able to trigger the integration tests.

 In the `.travis.yml` configuration file, we have: